-Within the institute (Fontys Institute of Paramedical Studies, hereafter FPH), the need has been expressed for five bachelor programmes that fall under its jurisdiction (Physiotherapy, Speech therapy, MBRT, Man and Technology and Podiatry), as well as the higher professional and post-higher professional education courses connected to those bachelors, to develop its own complaints regulations, to handle complaints within the institute and to resolve them directly if possible.
-The aim is that these regulations are used as an internal complaints procedure before the complainant contacts the Board directly.
-After all, we have learnt from experience that in the event of complaints directed directly at the Board, the Board asks institute what actions have been taken to handle the complaint internally.
-This complaints procedure only concerns issues that fall under article 47 of the Student Statute.
-These regulations additionally work on the complaints procedure at Fontys level as recorded in the Student Statute, and may at no point rule out an appeal by students to these regulations and procedures.
+All five bachelor programs under FPH jurisdiction (Physiotherapy, Speech and Language Therapy, Medical Imaging and Radiation Therapy (MIRT), Health Technology and Podiatry), as well as the (post-) higher professional education courses connected to those bachelors, have a joint complaints regulation, to handle complaints within the institute and to resolve them directly if possible.
+The aim is that these regulations are used as an internal complaints procedure before a complainant contacts the Executive Board directly.
+We have learnt from experience that in the event of complaints issued directly to the Executive Board, the Executive Board inquires what actions have been taken by the institute to resolve the complaint internally.
+This complaints procedure only concerns issues as described in Article 47 of the Students' Charter.
+These regulations are an addition to the complaints procedure at Fontys level (see paragraph 2), yet may at no point rule out an appeal by students to these regulations and procedures.
+The implementation of the FPH regulations is as explained in the following sub paragraphs